oryxlabs/PolarDNS/docs/catalogue/record-injections.md

 ;; WHEN: Thu Nov 02 16:37:19 +04 2023
 ;; MSG SIZE  rcvd: 115
 ```
-### inj05
+### Injection 5 - CNAME and A records in all sections (inj05)
-Injection test 5: Respond with CNAME (inj05poc.yourdomain.com) in all sections + inject also A record of it (inj05poc.yourdomain.com -> 6.6.6.6) in all sections.
+Respond with CNAME (inj05poc.yourdomain.com) in all sections + inject also A record of it (inj05poc.yourdomain.com -> 6.6.6.6) in all sections.

 <table>
 <tr><td>format:</td><td>inj05.[replq].[addq].[3rdparty].yourdomain.com</td></tr>